Ubon Ratchathani Travel Guide: Candle Festival and Mekong

 Temples in the city

 Wat Thung Si Mueang — Built in the Rattanakosin period, with a wooden ho trai (scripture library) built on stilts over a pond to protect manuscripts from ants and moisture.
 One of the most beautiful small temple structures in Isan.
+Free entry.
+Open during daylight hours.

 Wat Jaeng — The most important temple in the city.
 Houses the Phra Kaew Buraphat — a revered Buddha image.
 The temple compound is active with worshippers.
+Free entry.

 Wat Phra That Nong Bua — Built to commemorate the 2,500th anniversary of Buddhism, modelled on the Mahabodhi Temple in Bodh Gaya, India.
 Visible from some distance — the white stupa rises 55 metres.
+Free entry.
+The surrounding grounds are quiet and worth a slow walk.

 Practical information